jskuk/jskuk.github.io/_pages/teaching.md

 ### The Oklahoma City Exit Poll (Fall 2020, Fall 2022)

+This course will train students as researchers to design and field a national poll about the 2022 midterm election.
+It will also engage on topics such as how to conduct community-engaged research at the local level and provide instruction on how to design and perform a social science experiment.
+After learning how to conduct research and collect original data, students will learn how to analyze and present these data for a mainstream audience.

 ### PSC 2013.
 Introduction to Political Analysis (Spring 2021, Fall 2021)